-As a state assemblyman in 1834, the twenty-five year old was known for wearing blue jeans rather than more elevated attire — at the same time also known for his extreme hard work on the Whig party’s behalf.
+As a state assemblyman in 1834, Lincoln, then 25, was known for wearing blue jeans rather than more elevated attire — at the same time also known for his extreme hard work on the Whig party’s behalf.

 Although he would not become nationally known for another twenty-five years, his time in New Salem helped him to understand the rough-and-tumble nature of the political sphere, as well as the history of both slavery and western expansion in the developing United States.

 He lived and worked with a variety of personalities, experiencing life on the border between territories that would, in the future, be violently at a Civil war with each other as Union and Confederate states.
 Eventually, New Salem would become too small for someone as ambitious as Lincoln, and he would move seventy-seven miles east to the state capital of Springfield, Illinois, entrenching himself deeper in politics.

 The Man Who Ends Slavery Marries the Daughter of a Slave Owner

 Before courting Mary Todd in 1842, Abraham Lincoln had two serious relationships with women.
 His first was with Ann Rutledge — the daughter of New Salem founder, James Rutledge.
 Like Abraham, Ann was originally from Kentucky and was born to a large family, as well as being self-educated.